-This Privacy Notice sets out how we handle your personal data in accordance with the GDPR, the UK’s Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003 and any replacement, and the guidance and codes of practice issued by the data protection regulator, the Information Commissioner’s Office (‘ICO‘) (“data protection law”).
+This Privacy Notice sets out how we handle your personal data in accordance with the UK GDPR, the Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003 and any replacement, and the guidance and codes of practice issued by the data protection regulator, the Information Commissioner’s Office (‘ICO‘) (“data protection law”).

 This Privacy Notice also explains how we comply with data protection law where we collect and use the following kinds of your more sensitive personal data – called “special category data“:

 - political opinions;